 Another one of the signs you need a root canal is swollen gums.
 Infection and tooth decay can result in the tissue surrounding the tooth becoming inflamed and painful to touch.
 The cause of this swelling is the acidic waste that the dead pulp produces.
 The swelling can come and go, but it’s a sign that should be taken seriously.

 You might also notice what looks like a small pimple on your gums.
-That’s an abscess that may ooze pus and make your breath smell bad.
+That abscess may ooze pus and make your breath smell bad.
 If you notice an abscess on your gums in addition to pain and sensitivity, it’s time to see Dr. Cohen at South Florida Dental Center in Coral Springs.

 - Damaged or Loose Tooth

-A root canal infection can be a result of tooth damage that you neglect to seek treatment for.
-You may have had a car accident or some other impact that cracked or chipped a tooth.
-This damage exposes your tooth under the enamel, giving access to bacteria that causes tooth decay and infection.
-That’s why it’s important to seek treatment right away to fix the problem before it gets worse.
+A root canal infection can result from tooth damage you neglect to seek treatment for.
+You may have had a car accident or other impact that cracked or chipped a tooth.
+This damage exposes your tooth under the enamel, giving access to bacteria that cause tooth decay and infection.
+That’s why it’s important to seek treatment immediately to fix the problem before it worsens.

 Furthermore, a root canal infection can loosen your tooth because the decay has softened the surrounding bone.